xicato/xig-documentation/api_doc.md

 * **Data Parameters:**

   Required:
-    * In the body:A List (`[]`) of JSON objects, one for each schedule.\
+    * In the body:A List (`[]`) of JSON objects, one for each schedule.
+All four objects must be defined in the list to ensure correct functionality of the call.\
     Each Schedule has the following JSON structure:
     ```
     { "#": String
     , "Days": String
+    , "Start Time": String
     , "End Time": String
-    , "Start Time": String
     }
     ```
+    * "#" is the schedule (Time) program window and values must be "T0", "T1", "T2" and "T3"
+    * "Days" refers to the days of the week the schedule is run.
+The desired days are a concatenated list in order from Monday (M) through Sunday (Su) - e.g., "MWF", "MTuWThF", "SaSu", etc.
+    * "Start Time" is specified using 24 hour time and defines when the program should start.
+    * "End Time" is specified using 24 hour time and defines when the program should end.\

     *NOTE*: You must provide a "Content-Type:application/json" HTTP Header with this.
     You should _probably_ include a Content-Length header as well.

-    * Alternatively, you may attach the sensor response file produced by the Xicato Control Panel.
-The `name` of the file should be `"file"`.

-    _For appropriate values to use here, please consult the Sensor Programming Guide._

 * **Success Response:**

   * **Code:** 200\
   **Content:** `/device/setschedules` returns JSON:
     ```
     { "result": Bool
-    , "tracked": List Schedule
+    , "schedules": List Schedule
     , "network": String
     , "device_id": String
     }